bruchh/co-creating/toolkit/docs/setting-up-your-project/securing-buy-in.md

 ::: tip Talking points to secure buy-in from champions at the city level

-Interested in setting up your own 'Co-creating our city' project but not sure how to win champions at city level?
+Interested in setting up your own 'Co-Creating Our City' project but not sure how to win champions at city level?
 Here is a list of talking points you can use.

-**A 'Co-creating our city' project...**
+**A 'Co-Creating Our City' project...**

 - ... tackles a persistent challenge we face (e.g., youth disengagement, mistrust in institutions, lack of civic engagement) with innovative, participatory solutions.
 - ... builds a long-term culture of civic engagement and intergenerational collaboration by strengthening the relationship between young residents and city institutions.